Trevor Bennett

-Angus Trevor Bennett (born September 3, 1926) is a Canadian politician in Newfoundland and Labrador.
+Angus Trevor Bennett (September 3, 1926 – May 5, 2026) was a Canadian politician in Newfoundland and Labrador.
 He served in the Newfoundland and Labrador House of Assembly for St. Barbe from 1979 to 1982 as a member of the Liberal Party of Newfoundland and Labrador.
 He was the son of Angus and Myra Bennett, from Daniel's Harbour, Newfoundland and Labrador.
 His mother was a notable nurse, dubbed "The Florence Nightingale of Newfoundland".
 Their home in Daniel's Harbor, Bennett House, is a Registered Heritage Structure in the province.
 Bennett was educated in Daniel's Harbour and was a businessman.
-He married Mildred Jane Field in 1952 and has four children.
+He married Mildred Jane Field in 1952 and had four children.
+Bennett died in Corner Brook on May 5, 2026, at the age of 99.